Housing Law

 Notable Cases

 Southwark LBC v Ibidun 19 October 2017.
-The High Court found that the Circuit Judge at trial had right applied Islington LBC v Boyle [2011] EWCA Civ 1450 and dismissed the local authority's appeal as no more than a disagreement with the facts.
+The High Court found that the Circuit Judge at trial had correctly applied Islington LBC v Boyle [2011] EWCA Civ 1450 and dismissed the local authority's appeal as no more than a disagreement with the facts.

 R (Hakima Alemi) v Westminster City Council [2015] EWHC 1765 (Admin)